-- 35. In August 2021, the Director General submitted a report to the Board of Governors and General Conference entitled Application of Safeguards in the Democratic People's Republic of Korea (GOV/2021/40-GC(65)/22), which provided an update of developments since the Director General's report of September 2020 (GOV/2020/42-GC(64)/18). - 36.
-Since 1994, the Agency has not been able to conduct all necessary safeguards activities provided for in the DPRK's NPT Safeguards Agreement.
+35. In September 2022, the Director General submitted an extensive report to the Board of Governors and General Conference entitled Application of Safeguards in the Democratic People's Republic of Korea (GOV/2022/40-GC(66)/16), which included new information since the Director General's report of August 2021 (GOV/2021/40-GC(65)/22) and provided a detailed overview of the DPRK's nuclear programme since the Director General's extensive report of September 2011 (GOV/2011/53-GC(55)/24).

+- 36. Since 1994, the Agency has not been able to conduct all necessary safeguards activities provided for in the DPRK's NPT Safeguards Agreement.
 From the end of 2002 until July 2007, the Agency was not able and, since April 2009, has not been able to implement any verification measures in the DPRK, and, therefore, the Agency could not draw any safeguards conclusion regarding the DPRK. - 37.
-In 2021, no verification activities were implemented in the field but the Agency continued to monitor developments in the DPRK's nuclear programme and to evaluate all safeguards relevant information available to it, including open source information and satellite imagery. - 38.
-In 2021, the Secretariat continued to maintain the Agency's enhanced readiness to play its essential role in verifying the DPRK's nuclear programme.
-The Secretariat has further refined its collection and analysis of safeguards relevant open source information on the DPRK's nuclear programme, collected and analysed a wide range of high-resolution commercial satellite imagery, maintained necessary equipment and supplies, held training workshops to prepare Agency inspectors for verification and monitoring activities in the DPRK, and continued to document the Agency's knowledge of the DPRK's nuclear programme.
-Once a political agreement has been reached among the countries concerned, the Agency is ready to return to the DPRK in a timely manner, if requested to do so by the DPRK and subject to approval by the Board of Governors.

-- 39. In 2021, the Agency continued to monitor the Yongbyon site.
-Since early July 2021, there have been indications, including the discharge of cooling water, consistent with the operation of the Yongbyon Experimental Nuclear Power Plant (5MW(e)) reactor.
-The steam plant that serves the Radiochemical Laboratory operated for approximately five months, from mid-February 2021 until early July 2021.
-The duration of the operation of the steam plant is consistent with the time required to reprocess a complete core of irradiated fuel from the 5MW(e) reactor at the Radiochemical Laboratory.
-There were indications that the reported centrifuge enrichment facility was in operation and that internal construction work continued at the light water reactor (LWR) under construction.
-The Agency has not observed any indications of operation of the LWR. - 40.
-In 2021, there were also indications of ongoing activities at the Kangson complex, in the vicinity of Pyongyang.22 - 41.
+In 2022, no verification activities were implemented in the field but the Agency continued to monitor developments in the DPRK's nuclear programme and to evaluate all safeguards relevant information available to it, including open source information and satellite imagery. - 38.
+In 2022, the Secretariat continued to maintain the Agency's enhanced readiness to play its essential role in verifying the DPRK's nuclear programme.
+The Secretariat further refined its collection and analysis of safeguards relevant open source information on the DPRK's nuclear programme, increased its collection and analysis of high-resolution commercial satellite imagery, maintained necessary equipment and supplies, prepared Agency inspectors for verification and monitoring activities in the DPRK, and continued to document the Agency's knowledge of the DPRK's nuclear programme.
+Once a political agreement has been reached among the countries concerned, the Agency is ready to return to the DPRK in a timely manner, if requested to do so by the DPRK and subject to approval by the Board of Governors. - 39.
+In 2022, the Agency continued to monitor the Yongbyon site.
+There were indications, including the discharge of cooling water, consistent with the operation of the Yongbyon Experimental Nuclear Power Plant (5MW(e)) reactor.
+Between April and September, intermittent operation of the steam plant at the Radiochemical Laboratory was observed, which is consistent with possible waste treatment or maintenance activities.
+The external construction of the annex to the reported centrifuge enrichment facility (CEF) at Yongbyon was completed and there were indications that the CEF was in operation.
+At the light water reactor (LWR), there were indications of possible tests of the cooling water system.
+The Agency did not observe any indications of the operation of the LWR. - 40.
+In 2022, there were also indications of ongoing activities at the Kangson complex, in the vicinity of Pyongyang. - 41.
+In mid-March 2022, excavation work commenced near Adit 3 of the Punggye-ri nuclear test site to reopen the test tunnel; this work was possibly completed by May 2022.
+The washed-out road leading to Adit 4 was rebuilt, although there were no indications of excavation at Adit 4. - 42.
 The Agency has not had access to the Yongbyon site or to other locations in the DPRK.
-Without such access, the Agency cannot confirm either the operational status or configuration/design features of the facilities or locations, or the nature and purpose of the activities conducted therein. - 42.
+Without such access, the Agency cannot confirm either the operational status or configuration/design features of the facilities or locations, or the nature and purpose of the activities conducted therein. - 43.
 The DPRK's nuclear activities continue to be a cause for serious concern.
 The continuation of the DPRK's nuclear programme is a clear violation of relevant United Nations Security Council resolutions and is deeply regrettable.